YottaDB/YDB/README.md

 ### Running a Pre-built image

 ```
-docker run --rm -it download.yottadb.com/yottadb/yottadb # you can add a specific version after a ":" if desired
+docker run --rm -it -p 9080-9081:9080-9081 download.yottadb.com/yottadb/yottadb # you can add a specific version after a ":" if desired
 ```

 ### Build Steps

 1) Build the image
    ```
-   docker build -t yottadb/yottadb:latest .
+   docker build -t yottadb/yottadb:latest-master .
    ```
 2) Run the created image
    ```
-   docker run --rm -it yottadb/yottadb:latest
+   docker run --rm -it -p 9080-9081:9080-9081 yottadb/yottadb:latest-master
    ```

 ## FAQ